-Additional Insured Versus Listed Driver
+Additional Insured vs. Listed Driver

 A difference definitely exists between an additional insured and a listed driver.
 Do not assume because you are listed on someone's policy as a driver, you will be compensated for a loss.
 Only named insured's, loss payees, and additional insured's are listed on insurance claim checks for total losses.

-The additional insured must have ownership of one or more vehicles on policy.
+The additional insured must have ownership of one or more vehicles on the policy.
 Additionally, this person may or may not drive the vehicle depending on whether or not the individual is listed as a driver or has insurance elsewhere.

-The listed driver may have no ownership of the vehicle, be its primary operator, or just occasionally operate the vehicle
+The listed driver may have no ownership of the vehicle, be its primary operator, or just occasionally operate the vehicle.

-Who is Usually Added as an Additional Insured
+Who Is Usually Added as an Additional Insured?

-- Co-titled Vehicles: usually have an additional insured if the two people on the title are not married or listed as named insured's together.
+- Co-titled vehicles: usually have an additional insured if the two people on the title are not married or listed as named insured's together.
 For instance, if your grandma cosigned on a car for you and doesn't live in your household, she would be listed as additional insured.
 She does not need to be listed as a driver because she lives out of the household and probably has her own car insurance policy.
-As part owner of the car and additional insured, she is entitled to compensation after a total loss if both of you owe less than the actual cash value of the vehicle.
+As part-owner of the car and additional insured, she is entitled to compensation after a total loss if both of you owe less than the actual cash value of the vehicle.

-- Leased Vehicles: should always have the lease company listed as both loss payee and additional insured, sometimes referred to as combination.
+- Leased vehicles: should always have the lease company listed as both loss payee and additional insured, sometimes referred to as combination.
 The lease company acts as both the lender and owner of the vehicle.
 In a total loss, the lease company would get the claim check.
-Usually, gap insurance is required on leases so you won't have to worry about an out of pocket expense.
+Usually, gap insurance is required on leases so you won't have to worry about an out-of-pocket expense.

 The Purpose of Being Listed as an Additional Insured

-- Additional insured's are included in insurance claim payouts.
+Additional insureds are included in insurance claim payouts.
 As an owner of the insured property, the additional insured's name is on total loss claim checks.

-When an Additional Insured Should be Removed
+When Should an Additional Insured be Removed?

 An additional insured is only removed when the name is off of the title due to a sale.
 After the additional insured has no interest in the vehicle, they should be removed immediately.
 Having an additional insured listed on the policy that does not belong can delay a claim from being finalized.